-As an Accounting Associate, Astri is responsible for bookkeeping and financial reporting for Willow Street client families, focusing on cash management, bill pay, and bank reconciliations.
+As an Accounting Manager, Astri is responsible for bookkeeping and financial reporting for Willow Street client families, focusing on cash management, bill pay, and bank reconciliations.
 She also provides monthly financial reporting to Relationship Managers.

 Astri has over 30 years of bookkeeping, accounting, and financial management experience.
 Most recently she was the Controller of a medical practice and surgery center in Salt Lake City; she has previously owned and operated both a private bookkeeping business and a Norwegian bakery in Park City.
 Astri attended the University of Utah and completed MBA courses in Financial Accounting and Marketing at the Wharton School.